FLIR/conservator-cli/test/README.md

  - Integration tests, for checking that CLI works with a Conservator instance.
    This requires that a local instance of Conservator is running, via docker or k8s.

+**Note that running the integration tests will wipe all data from your Conservator database, apart from the `organizations`, `allowedDomains`, and `groups` collections.**

 Jenkins runs both.
 For the second, we use the latest production image.

 To run tests manually, from the root directory: